-You’ll probably spot lots of familiar things here – my favourite local designers and artists are pretty well documented!
+You’ll probably spot lots of familiar things here – lots of favourite local designers and artists are well represented!
 Of course I love all the furniture made by my talented fella – Gordon made our bed, entertainment unit, bedroom chest of drawers and all the in built shelving and cabinetry.
 I am seriously attached to our ‘Nook’ couch from Jardan – the first piece of proper furniture we invested in, this sleek but super comfy couch has made such a difference to our living space.
 Last year we splurged at a Space Furniture sale and bought the Diesis marble coffee table – a piece that had been on Gordy’s wishlist forever.
 I’m also quite attached to our fledgling art collection – that stunning Emily Ferretti painting above the dining table is the most recent and current favourite!
 Other treasured pieces have pretty much all been discovered through TDF research – beautiful pieces by Nicholas Jones, Kirra Jamison, David Band and Kate Tucker.
-The one which holds most nostalgic value is the artwork Gordy commissioned from our dear friend Lucas Grogan late last year, which reads ‘Let’s Get Married’!
+The one which holds most nostalgic value is the artwork Gordy commissioned from our dear friend Lucas Grogan, which reads ‘Let’s Get Married’!

 Sooo there you have it.
 I hope not too underwhelming!
 I really wanted to take an opportunity to finally document our place today, because sadly we won’t be here too much longer.
 After 7 years, Gordy and I have finally decided it’s time to move on to the next project!
 So, we’ll be saying goodbye to our much loved first home in just a few months.
 Onto the next challenge!